getodk/docs/odk1-src/central-forms.rst

    .. image:: /img/central-forms/new.png

-You can either click on the :guilabel:`choose one` button to browse for your :file:`.xml`, :file:`.xls`, or :file:`.xlsx` file, or if you already have it handy somewhere, you can drag it over the gray box and drop it to select it.
+You can either click on the :guilabel:`choose one` button to browse for your :file:`.xml`, :file:`.xls`, or :file:`.xlsx` file, or if you already have it handy somewhere, you can drag it over the gray box and drop it to choose it.
 Either way, once you have chosen your file (you will see the name of your file at the bottom of the gray box when you do), you can click on the :guilabel:`Create` button immediately below to upload the form.

 .. admonition:: Some errors you may see: